 After that, it is necessary to configure the iteration name and the period, informing the start and end dates.

 When the iteration is configured, with the name and its start and end dates, the next step is to configure the development team's capacity.
+This could either include, or make the case for, outsourcing or IT consultants.

 The team available for the iteration is defined by the developers registered in Team Project, that is, the whole team will be available to do this configuration.
 This can be done through the item Capacity, as shown below.